February 14, 2026

 • available in wide and waterproof (GORE-TEX)

-Salomon may classify the XA Pro as a running shoe, but men and women have been buying it as a hiking shoe for many years.
-This perennial best-seller is moderately stiff with a protective chassis adding some foot support and lateral stability.
+I've personally owned several pairs of XA Pros, wearing them for day hikes, urban trails, and mountain vacations.
+This oldie-but-goodie is moderately stiff with a protective chassis adding some foot support and lateral stability.
 Even though it's one of the heavier shoes on this list, it's still lighter than the best hiking shoes.
-Available in a non-waterproof or GORE-TEX style, this shoe features moderate cushioning and moderate traction for multi-surface trails.
-The Salomon XA Pro may be a good choice for men and women who want a more supportive trail running shoe.
-I've personally owned several pairs of XA Pros, wearing them for day hikes, urban trails, and traveling.
+Available in a non-waterproof or GORE-TEX style, this trail runner features moderate cushioning, moderate traction, and a time-tested quick-lace system.
+The Salomon XA Pro may be a good choice for men and women who want a more supportive and protective trail running shoe.

 Best Fit